Home > Gallery > My Models > Platonic Solids > Dodecahedron.

 Here's another model.
 This time the photos were fitted inside each face, rather than around each face, so a border is visible.

 The dodecahedron has three stellations.
 Here is the first, the small stellated dodecahedron.
+It's also a faceting of the icosahedron.

 Second stellation, the great dodecahedron.
+This one is also a faceting of the icosahedron.

 Third and final stellation, the great stellated dodecahedron.
 This is also an example of a faceting of the dodecahedron.
 The dodecahedron has quite a few facetings.
-You should be able to see that this polyhedron's vertices are the same as that of a dodecahedron (this is what faceting means).
+You should be able to see that this polyhedron's vertices are the same as that of a dodecahedron (this is all faceting means).

 Some of its facetings are compounds of other Platonic solids, such as this compound of 5 cubes.
-The compounds of 5 or 10 tetrahedra are other examples.

 Subsymmetric stellations are also possible.
 These are stellations that have less symmetry than the dodecahedron itself.
 The polyhedron shown here is an example.
 It's hard to tell looking at it, but this polyhedron's faces lie in the same planes as the faces of a regular dodecahedron (this is what makes it a stellation).